 We all know that there’s something magical about the ocean, but never can quite comprehend it.
 Science now proves the benefits are indeed real.
-And while Sri Lanka is blessed with oceans all year-round, here are some valid reasons illustrated by Anne Gherini on the article by Inc.com to make a trip down south this season if you haven’t already:
+And while Sri Lanka is blessed with oceans all year-round, here are some valid reasons illustrated by Anne Gherini on the article by Inc.com to make a trip to the beach this season if you haven’t already:

 “Smell the Ocean Mist